King Receives Call From US President, Urges Immediate Ceasefire In Gaza

-Discussions in the phone call also covered guaranteeing the delivery of sufficient humanitarian and relief aid to Gaza without delay, with His Majesty warning that the humanitarian situation will deteriorate further if military operations continue.
+Discussions in the phone call also covered guaranteeing the delivery of sufficient humanitarian and relief aid to Gaza without delay, with His Majesty warning that the humanitarian situation will deteriorate further if military operations continue, according to a Royal Court statement.

 The King reaffirmed Jordan's rejection of any attempts to forcibly displace the Palestinians within or outside Gaza, or any attempts to reoccupy any part of the Strip.